 However, if you fail to find the partition and data via this function, go back to the main interface of the program and choose "This PC" to have a try.

 Once important data are transferred out, you can delete the partition in either Disk Management or Diskpart without worrying data loss.

 Alternatively, you can choose to uninstall the partition in Device Manager.
 Maybe, this can fix your issue, but we can't guarantee.
-As to specific operations, you can refer to Uninstall Partition If the Partition Is Newly Created.

 In addition, someone suggests updating Windows since this helped him fix his "Disk Management console view is not up-to-date" error.
 And you can have a try if all 3 solutions above are useless.
 For steps to update Windows, you can refer to the post How to Get an Update through Windows Update.